 When the interior is finished, I can start with the underside of the car.
 This will take the most work because underneath the car is completely covered in a 1/2 cm thick layer of tectyl.
 For this work I have a restoration stand, kinda like as in the image below.
 It is fitted on the wheel hubs, so the frond and aft suspensions cannot be removed from the car.

 This would even be better, but it would not fit in my garage:

 I’m going to fabricage something like this so I can easily move the car:

 Or I could just do it without and throw it on its side like this.. 😉

 These are the bad spots in the metal of the car which I have found until now.
 It could be worse, but the car does needs some repairs.
 As I cannot repair it myself, I have to find someone or a shop who can do the job.

 LH headlight housing, inside the front fender.
 The RH side is a bit the same, beginning rust.

 Aft windscreen RH lower corner.

 Beginning rust behind AFT fender covers.

-I started as a sort of trial to see how though the undercoating is with removing some coating at the inside of the RH front fender.
+I started with removing some of the coating at the inside of the RH front fender to get a better view of the state of the body.
 The car had been treated with a coating on the under- and inside of the car somewhere in the early ’00’s.
-This means lots of extra work all around the car…
+This probably protected the body, but it can also hide any (beginning) rust.
+This means lots of extra work scraping all around the car…